How to apologize for being late exercise

 Close

-3. A normal way to apologise for being late, is
+3. A normal way to apologise for your lateness when you finally arrive, is

 Sorry I'm late: